RAvdek/legendrian_links/README.md

 ## Features

 - UI: Ordering of generators is annoyingly out of place.
 Should also count numbers of augs.
-- Create ChainComplex class which we'll use to store bilinearized invariants.
-We only care to work with bounded complexes over QQ or finite fields so that homology groups will be determined by their ranks.
-In this case, we can store kernels of differentials and compute betti numbers as b_n = dim ker del_n - dim im del_{n-1} = dim ker del_n + rank C_{n-1} - dim ker del_{n-1}.
 - Check if two augmentations are homotopic or not, by seeing if the bilinearized homology has non-zero hom to the base field.
 - Should be able to use Groebner bases to tell if the commutative version of a DGA is trivial with Z/2 ceoffs.
 Implement in dga.py.
 - Make tables nicer using some JS library.
-- Put bilinearized homologies of Poincare polynomials into an HTML table.
+Big tables can be condensed.
 - Introduce t coordinate in differentials.
 (This is not so important for augmentations where we can use t=1 for Z/2Z coeffs).
 - Ability to flip orientations of link components.
 - Ability to reverse orientations on link components.